 You know the feeling you have when you can’t open a stubborn jar of jam?
 You try so hard to break the enigma that is the jam jar, but you can’t help but feeling frustrated and confused.
 Awful, right?
 It's okay.
 You’re not alone.
 Every Polyphony editor has experienced this feeling at one point, and I'm certainly not an exception.
 I remember the first time that a piece truly stumped me, and for the first time when editing, I had no clue what to say.

 After a long day at school, I dropped my backpack on the carpet of my disheveled room and quickly sunk into my computer chair.
 Okay, I thought, Let's get this Polyphony piece edited.
-After signing in to Submission Manager, a Polyphony editor's best friend, I clicked on the title of the fictional piece I had been assigned.
+After signing in to Submittable, a Polyphony editor's best friend, I clicked on the title of the fictional piece I had been assigned.

 I began to read about a dystopian universe in which a cruel and strange ritual took place.
 I was captivated but also very confused.
 The piece lacked elaboration on the purpose and significance of the ritual, leaving me with many questions.
 Beyond my confusion about the introductory ritual scene, I was also unsure about the characterization of the mother.
 It seemed as if the author intended the mother to be an evil villain, but the context clues were vague and difficult to identify.
 The motivations of the protagonist were also unclear, making it harder to understand the piece and what the author wanted to say to their audience.